 So I am back and set up on the balcony.
-Sophia is sleeping soundly, and my 10″ Meade Lightbridge Plus dobsonian telescope is outside cooling off.
+My 10″ Meade Lightbridge Plus dobsonian telescope is outside cooling off.
 It shouldn’t take much more than 20 minutes or so for the primary to be cooled down enough that stars start to focus into sharp points, given my careful collimation.
-I didn’t want to take the chance and go out during the quarantine, and have the authorities embarrass me in front of my daughter.
-All day I debated on taking her out for a night of stargazing, but it is still too cold at night for my 7 year-old.
-So here we are.

 Astroknip is not too far from here, and the sky here is Bortle 6/7 – yet tonight the sky seems darker, almost, like I am seeing more stars than usual.
 Perhaps it really is all the Covid19 hysteria keeping less lights on than usual out there.